viaacode/sip-specification/sip_structure/5_structure_package.md

 ***Requirements***

-- The `/preservation` directory MUST contain exactly one file: `preservation.xml`.
+- The `/preservation` directory MUST contain exactly one file: `premis.xml`.

-The `preservation.xml` file at the package-level contains preservation metadata about the IE(s) of the SIP, and about the SIP as a whole.
+The `premis.xml` file at the package-level contains preservation metadata about the IE(s) of the SIP, and about the SIP as a whole.
 It relies on the [Preservation Metadata: Implementation Strategies (PREMIS)](https://www.loc.gov/standards/premis/) standard in order to provide basic preservation information.
 More detailed preservation information can be described using PREMIS events and PREMIS agents.

+If descriptive metadata is available for a given IE, a link is established via a shared UUID between the relevant PREMIS object in the `premis.xml` file and the corresponding `descriptive/dc_*.xml` file.
+This UUID is stored in the `<premis:objectidentifier>` element of the relevant PREMIS object and in the `<dcterms:identifier>` element of the corresponding `dc_*.xml` file in the `/descriptive` directory.

 ***Example***